silverhikari/my-archlinux-packages/README.md

-# my-archlinux-packages
+# my Archlinux Packages
-place to store custom archlinux packages
+a place to store my customized versions of packages avaible on the AUR or packages i create that are not added to the AUR